 Elke grew up in Northern Virginia and, as a child, kept a list of restaurants with her opinions on their mac and cheese.
 When it became clear no one was interested in such a niche food critic, she changed career paths.
 She is now a comedian and writer based in Los Angeles.

-She performs stand-up at venues including The Comedy Store, The Second City, Laugh Factory, and Flappers Comedy Club, and Tao Comedy Studio.
-Elke was named a Best of the Fest Comedian in the 2019 Burbank Comedy Festival, and has also been featured in festivals such as the World Comedy Expo, the Laugh Riot Grrrl Festival, AMG Comedy Festival (Semifinalist), and Northeastern University's Last Husky Standing (Winner).
+She performs stand-up regularly at clubs throughout Los Angeles including The Comedy Store, The Second City, Laugh Factory, and Flappers Comedy Club, and Tao Comedy Studio.
+Elke was named Best of the Fest in the Burbank Comedy Festival, and has also been featured in festivals such as the World Comedy Expo, the Laugh Riot Grrrl Festival, AMG Comedy Festival (Semifinalist), and Northeastern University's Last Husky Standing (Winner).
 She performs in clubs across the nation in cities such as New York City, Boston, Minneapolis, and Nashville.
 Elke first found her comedic voice in Boston, performing while she was a student at Northeastern University.
-In 2018, she said, "Thanks, but no thanks" to freezing winters and moved to LA, where she's known to drive an extra 20 minutes to find a Dunkin' Donuts.
+After graduating, she said, "Thanks, but no thanks" to freezing winters and moved to LA, where she's known to drive an extra 20 minutes to find a Dunkin' Donuts.

 Elke's poetry is featured in City of Notions: An Anthology of Contemporary Boston Poems, the Charles River Journal, and Dostoyevsky Wannabe's Cities Series: Boston Edition.
 Her poem "Bedroom View" was displayed in Boston City Hall for one year as part of the Mayor's Poetry Program.
 She's written poems that aren't inspired by her time in Boston, but those don't receive nearly as much attention.